Most businesses can reclaim VAT on the goods and services they purchase – but does the same apply to dentists?

 This could also include advisory services, such as those supplied by dentists on a self-employed basis to clinical commissioning groups.

 Purely cosmetic services, however, are considered by HMRC “on a case-by-case basis”.
 These can be exempt if they’ve been supplied as an element of a healthcare treatment programme by a registered health professional.
+The classification of treatments is crucial for compliance and financial planning within the dental sector.

 Toothbrush schemes and the ‘de minimis’ rule

 If you’ve incurred a small amount of exempt input tax, it’s possible to treat it as if it were taxable and recover it in full if its total value is less than a prescribed amount.
+The benefit of this ‘de minimis’ rule is that it simplifies financial management for dental practices, allowing them to focus on growth.

 That amount is known as ‘de minimis’, and allows businesses to recover blocked VAT if it is less than £625 per month.

 This rule backfired somewhat when it was first introduced, leading to the rise of so-called ‘toothbrush schemes’, where otherwise exempt businesses began to reclaim VAT on the basis of a small number of taxable sales they made – toothbrushes or toothpaste at a dental practice, for example.
+Alternatively, practices could choose to have the funds sent directly to their accounts, providing flexibility in managing finances.

 In April 2010, HMRC introduced new tests for businesses to work out whether their blocked input tax falls under the de minimis limit.
 You can read more about these here, or get in touch with us for more information.